peter88213/aeon2yw/docs/usage.md

 The names/column labels refer to timelines based on the "yWriter" template.

--   All events with the "Scene" property ticked are converted to regular scenes and placed in a regular chapter (*).
+-   All events assigned to the "Narrative" arc are converted to regular scenes and placed in a regular chapter (*).
--   All events with the "Scene" property not ticked are converted to "Notes" scenes and placed in a "Notes" chapter (*).
+-   All events not assigned to the "Narrative" arc are converted to "Notes" scenes and placed in a "Notes" chapter (*).
--   All scenes are sorted chronologically (Note: with csv, "BC" is not evaluated).
+-   All scenes are sorted chronologically.
 -   The scene status is "Outline".
 -	The event title is used as scene title (*).
 - 	The start date is used as scene date/time, if the start year is 100 or above.